hemantapkh/seedrcc/docs/index.md

 The `on_token_refresh` argument can be passed to any factory method (`from_password`, etc.) or to the client constructor.

+When using the `AsyncSeedr` client, you can provide an `async` function for the callback.
+If a regular synchronous function is provided instead, it will be safely executed in a separate thread to prevent blocking the asynchronous event loop.

 **Callback with a single argument:**

 ```python